Toxblh/MTMR/README.md

 - [ ] On/off Haptic Feedback

 Maybe:
-- [ ] Refactoring the application on packages (AppleScript, JavaScript? and Swift?)
+- [ ] Refactoring the application into packages (AppleScript, JavaScript? and Swift?)

 ## Credits